Al-Ettifaq Club: First King Cup and Crown Prince Cup (1954–1971)

-The now fully matured 17 years old Defender captain walk his first step to become nation football champion, when he secured his club back at the final match Crown Prince Cup against Al-Ittihad at the same pitch.
-The deafening voice of Ittihad supporter become silence as his club taking revenge for the crushing defeat almost 3 years earlier.
-The sport club from Dammam lift their first ever trophy with triumph.
+The 17 years old Defender captain walked his first step to become nation football champion, when he secured his club back at the final match Crown Prince Cup against Al-Ittihad at the same pitch, avenging their defeat almost 3 years earlier.
 However Ettifaq failed to win the King Cup on that season in which Al-Ahli from the same city as Al-Ittihad went victorious.

 In 1964-1965 Saudi Season even though Ettifaq won a national trophy, they fall short to achieve their treble goal.
 Meanwhile, for the young Zayani, around this time he is scouted to be part of Saudi National Team.
 Some of Ettifaq player also constitute part of the Eastern Team who compete under Crown Prince Cup new regulation and they managed to reach final in 1966-1967 Saudi Season.

 On 1966 King Cup, in the final Al Ettifaq defeated by Al-Wehda and in 1967 King Cup, tasted defeat again by Al-Ittihad.
 For the third times in a row reaching final, Al-Ettifaq finally raise their first ever King Cup after defeating the defending champion in previous tournament.
 On the next seasons however, Al-Ettifaq defeated by new challenger and Al-Ahli become the winner of King Cup in that season.
 Hassan Khairi retired from the club activity after coaching Ettifaqi player for over 1 decade.

 Al-Zayani keep playing as the club player until 1971 and retired from Saudi National Team in 1973, completely retiring from football the age of just 26 years old.
 In his career he managed to reach 5 finals in different competition and win 2 trophies for his club.
 Khalil Al-Zayani played his entire club career for Al-Ettifaq.